NATIONAL CANCER INSTITUTE - CANCER.GOV

 Overview

-The National Cancer Institute (NCI) is developing a national repository of Patient-Derived Models (PDMs) comprised of patient-derived xenografts (PDXs), in vitro patient-derived tumor cell cultures (PDCs) and cancer associated fibroblasts (CAFs) as well as patient-derived organoids (PDOrg). , These models will serve as a resource for public-private partnerships and for academic drug discovery efforts.
-These PDMs will be clinically-annotated with molecular information available in an easily accessible database and will be available to the extramural community.
+The National Cancer Institute (NCI) is developing a national repository of Patient-Derived Models (PDMs) comprised of patient-derived xenografts (PDXs), patient-derived organoids (PDOrg) and in vitro patient-derived tumor cell cultures (PDCs) and cancer associated fibroblasts (CAFs).
+These models serve as a resource for public-private partnerships and for academic drug discovery efforts.
+These PDMs are clinically-annotated with molecular information available in an easily accessible database available to the extramural community.

 List of Services